gocd/plugin-api.go.cd/source/includes/authorization/_031-search-users.md

 ## Search users

-If a plugin supports search, this message must be implemented in order to serve search request from server.
+If a plugin supports search, this message must be implemented in order for GoCD users to search for users in external authorization systems.

 <p class='request-name-heading'>Request name</p>